-Xerxes took the throne of the vast Medo-Persian Empire in 486 B.C.
-In his third year he threw a couple of parties, the latter of which just "happened" to result in the banishment of his queen, Vashti.
-Four years later, an orphan girl named Esther just "happened" to win a kingdom-wide beauty contest, and became Xerxes' new queen.
+King Xerxes took the throne of the vast Medo-Persian Empire in 486 BC.
+In his third year he threw a couple of parties, the latter of which just happened to result in the banishment of his queen, Vashti.
+Four years later, an orphan girl named Esther just happened to win a kingdom-wide beauty contest, and became Xerxes' new queen.

 Her cousin, Mordecai, was given a good job at the king's gate.
-One day he just "happened" to uncover an assassination plot against the king, but his act of loyalty just "happened" to be overlooked by Xerxes.
+One day he just happened to uncover an assassination plot against the king, but his act of loyalty just happened to be overlooked by Xerxes.

-Of course, things don't just "happen," do they?
+Of course, things don't just happen in this world.
+Never.
 That's the point of the book of Esther.
 Though God is not mentioned in the book, He's there orchestrating every detail for His glory and the good of His people.